RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 Misc changes and additions (added but not fully implemented):
 * Greatly expanded the use of the extend field (helping with mod cross-compatibility), except for monstergroups
+* Some spells now use field effects, mostly for flavor
 * TERA Type 2, Lunarian scouting rifle (can be assembled and broken down into [future] interchangeable parts for different effects), Lunar riot shotgun (featuring an ammo-free blast mode), four more Lunar experimental weapons
 * Lampad torch (should work as a torch except it emits hellish light)
 * Three types of Gyokuto ear accessories, lunar canteen